rapid7/metasploit-framework/Meterpreter-Transport-Control.md

     *     tcp://10.1.10.40:6000  300        3600         10
 ```

 The first part of the output is the session expiry time.
-Details of what this is and why it's relevant can be found in the **Timeout documentation** (link coming soon).
+Details of what this is and why it's relevant can be found in the [Timeout documentation][].

 The above output shows that we have one transport enabled that is using `TCP`.
 We can infer that the transport was a `reverse_tcp` (rather than `bind_tcp`) due to the fact that there is a host IP address in the transport URL.
 If it was a `bind_tcp`, this would be blank.

 `Comms T/O` refers to the communications timeout value. `Retry Total` is the total time to attempt reconnects on this transport, and `Retry Wait` indicates how often a retry of the current transport should happen.
-Each of these is documented in depth in the **Timeout documentation** (link coming soon).
+Each of these is documented in depth in the [Timeout documentation][].

 The verbose version of this command shows more detail about the transport, but only in cases where extra detail is available (such as `reverse_http/s`).
 The following command shows the output of the `list` sub-command with the verbose flag (`-v`) after an `HTTP` transport has been added: